dedis/cothority/byzcoin/README.md

   belong in the database.
-- In ByzCoin, the data are organised as instances of **Smart Contracts**, where a smart contract can be seen as a class and an instance an object of this class.
+- In ByzCoin, the data are organised as instances of **Smart Contracts**, where a smart contract can be seen as a class and an instance as an object of this class.
 In ByzCoin, one can *Spawn* a new instance of a contract, *Invoke* a command (or method) on an existing instance, or *Delete* an instance. *Spawn*, *Invoke*, and *Delete* represent all the possible actions a user can do to update the ledger.